SciML/NeuralPDE.jl/docs/src/tutorials/derivative_neural_network.md

 This is the same system as the [system of equations example](@ref systems)

-The derivative neural network approximation is such an approach that using lower-order numeric derivatives and estimates higher-order derivatives with a neural network so that allows an increase in the marginal precision for all optimization.
-Since `u3` is only in the first and second equations, that its accuracy during training is determined by the accuracy of the second numerical derivative `u3(t,x) ~ (Dtt(u1(t,x)) -Dxx(u1(t,x))) / sin(pi*x)`.
+The derivative neural network approximation is such an approach that using lower-order numeric derivatives and estimates higher-order derivatives with a neural network, so that allows an increase in the marginal precision for all optimization.
+Since `u3` is only in the first and second equations, its accuracy during training is determined by the accuracy of the second numerical derivative `u3(t,x) ~ (Dtt(u1(t,x)) -Dxx(u1(t,x))) / sin(pi*x)`.

 We approximate the derivative of the neural network with another neural network